Geology of the Yosemite area: Uplift and erosion

 The uplifting and increased erosion exposed granitic rocks in the area to surface pressures, resulting in exfoliation (responsible for the rounded shape of the many granite domes in the park) and mass wasting following the numerous fracture joint planes (cracks; especially vertical ones) in the now solidified plutons.
 Pleistocene glaciers further accelerated this process and the larger ones transported the resulting talus and till from valley floors.

 Numerous vertical joint planes controlled where and how fast erosion took place.
 Most of these long, linear and very deep cracks trend northeast or northwest and form parallel, often regularly spaced sets.
 They were created by uplift-associated pressure release and by the unloading of overlying rock via erosion.
 The great majority of Yosemite Valley's widening, for example, was due to joint-controlled rockfall.
 In fact, only 10% of its widening and 12% of its excavation are thought to be the result of glaciation.
 Large, relatively unjointed volumes of granite form domes such as Half Dome and monoliths like the 3604 ft high El Capitan.
 Closely spaced joints lead to the creation of columns, pillars, and pinnacles such as Washington Column, Cathedral Spires, and Split Pinnacle.

 Glaciations

 Starting about 2 to 3 million years ago a series of glaciations further modified the area by accelerating mass wasting through ice-wedging, glacial plucking, scouring/abrasion and the release of pressure after the retreat of each glaciation.
-Severe glaciations formed very large glaciers that tended to strip and transport top soil and talus piles far down glacial valleys, while less-severe glaciations deposited a great deal of glacial till further up in the valleys.
+Severe glaciations formed very large glaciers that tended to strip and transport topsoil and talus piles far down glacial valleys, while less-severe glaciations deposited a great deal of glacial till further up in the valleys.